quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  allows regular traffic to coexist with SCHC-compressed traffic.

 Dispatcher is illustrated in the figure below, where two SCHC `Instances` are running on the same `Endpoint`.
-The Dispatcher is responsible for routing packets to the appropriate `Instance` based on the filter chains defined in each `Profile`.
+The Dispatcher is responsible for routing packets to the appropriate `Instance` based on admission criteria defined in the `Profiles` and the `Contexts`.

 ~~~~~~~~
                                reinject